CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/Mission_Operations/Telecommands_and_Config_Variables.md

 **Arguments:**

-0. CRC16 checksum of the file as two hex bytes in order (e.g. "07 ff" becomes 0x07ff)
+0. CRC16 checksum of the file as two hex bytes in order (e.g. pass checksum 0x07f1 as "07 f1")

 **Full docstring:**

 ```
 @brief Telecommand: Instruct the ADCS to erase a file from the SD card
 @param args_str
-- Arg 0: CRC16 checksum of the file as two hex bytes in order (e.g. "07 ff" becomes 0x07ff)
+- Arg 0: CRC16 checksum of the file as two hex bytes in order (e.g. pass checksum 0x07f1 as "07 f1")
 @return 0 on success, >0 on error
 ```